syncfusion-content/javascript-docs/js/Gantt/How-to/Set-scroll-top.md

 ---

 # Set the vertical scroll position
-In Gantt it is posible to set the vertical scroller position dynamically in button click using [`setScrollTop`](/api/js/ejgantt#methods:setscrolltop) public method.
+In Gantt it is possible to set the vertical scroller position dynamically in button click using [`setScrollTop`](/api/js/ejgantt#methods:setscrolltop) public method.

 The following code example explains how to set the scroll position at button click.